Foreground biases in strong gravitational lensing: Foreground convergence effects

+Any dependence on the convergence terms is fully absorbed by $\thetaE$, and the resulting expression is simply cubic in $\gamma$ which depends on the observable quantities $\thetaE$ and $D_\theta^2\alpha/(1-D_\theta\alpha)$, and the position $\theta$ at which the latter is evaluated.
+If we assume that $\gamma$ is close to 2 and evaluate this expression at the Einstein radius, we find

-where $\thetaE^\mathrm{fit}$ refers to the Einstein ring that would be inferred in the presence of $\kappa_\mathrm{LOS}$ and $\kappa_\od$.
-From \cref{eq:power_law_degeneracy2} is it evident that, even if we only consider $\theta \sim \thetaE \approx \thetaE^\mathrm{fit}$ and small values of the line-of-sight convergence terms, $\gamma^\mathrm{fit}$ is not degenerate with $\thetaE$ or these convergence terms, and so we would expect to measure $\gamma^\mathrm{fit} = \gamma$ without direct systematic biases arising from neglecting $\kappa_\mathrm{LOS}$ or $\kappa_\od$ in the model.
-Furthermore, the combination of $\thetaE$ and $\gamma$ which appears in the lens equation (e.g. \cref{eq:epl_potential_with_thetaE} appears in the exact same form in the expression for the velocity dispersion (\cref{eq:velocity_dispersion}), and thus $H_0$ would remain unaffected as long as the combination $(\thetaE^\mathrm{fit})^{\gamma^\mathrm{fit}-1}$ is well measured.
+From \cref{eq:radial_observable2} is it evident that $\gamma$ is not degenerate with $\thetaE$, $\kappa_\od$ or $\kappa_\mathrm{LOS}$ if the main lens is a power law, and so we would expect to measure it without direct systematic biases arising from neglecting these convergence terms in the model.
+Furthermore, the combination of $\thetaE$ and $\gamma$ which appears in the lens equation (e.g. \cref{eq:epl_potential_with_thetaE}) appears in the exact same form in the expression for the velocity dispersion (\cref{eq:velocity_dispersion}), and thus $H_0$ would remain unaffected as long as the combination $\thetaE^{\gamma-1}$ is well measured.
 This is, of course, only true if the physical mass distribution is well described by the EPL profile, as biases are known to arise for more physically realistic lenses \cite{Cao_2022}.